Florida v. Jardines

 Florida v.
-Jardines, 569 U.S. 1 (2013), was a Supreme Court of the United States case in which it was ruled that police use of a trained detection dog to sniff for narcotics on the front porch of a private home is a "search" within the meaning of the Fourth Amendment to the United States Constitution, and therefore, without consent, requires both probable cause and a search warrant.
+Jardines, 569 U.S. 1 (2013), is a Supreme Court of the United States case that ruled that police use of a trained detection dog to sniff for narcotics on the front porch of a private home is a "search" within the meaning of the Fourth Amendment to the United States Constitution, and therefore, without consent, requires both probable cause and a search warrant.